Fast and simple inner-loop algorithms of static / dynamic BLP estimations: Static BLP model

-Note that, in general, there is no guarantee that $\Phi^{\delta,\gamma=1}$ is a contraction.
+In general, there is no guarantee that $\Phi^{\delta,\gamma=1}$ is a contraction.
 It implies there is no guarantee that the iteration with $\delta_{j}^{(n+1)}=\delta_{j}^{(n)}+\left[\log\left(S_{j}^{(data)}\right)-\log\left(s_{j}(\delta^{(n)})\right)\right]-\left[\log\left(S_{0}^{(data)}\right)-\log\left(s_{0}(\delta^{(n)})\right)\right]$ converges.
-In fact, we can construct a simple numerical example where $\Phi_{j}^{\delta,\gamma=1}$ is not a contraction in an extreme setting where consumer heterogeneity is too large, as shown in Appendix \ref{subsec:large_hetero}.
-Nevertheless, the iteration converges when combining the spectral/SQUAREM algorithm, which we discuss in detail in Section \ref{sec:Acceleration-methods}.
-In addition, as shown in Section \ref{sec:Numerical-Experiments}, the iteration always converges and sometimes leads to drastic improvement of convergence speed in the standard settings of Monte Carlo simulations experimented in the previous studies (\citealp{dube2012improving}; \citealp{lee2015computationally}) and the estimations using \citet{nevo2001measuring} and Berry et al. \citeyearpar{berry1995automobile,berry1999voluntary}'s datasets.
-Because the mapping $\Phi^{\delta,\gamma=1}$ is straightforward to implement once coding the standard BLP contraction mapping, applying the mapping $\Phi^{\delta,\gamma=1}$ is worth considering in the static BLP estimation.
+In fact, we can construct a simple numerical example where $\Phi_{j}^{\delta,\gamma=1}$ is not a contraction in an extreme setting where consumer heterogeneity is too large, as shown in the Supplemental Appendix.
+However, the iteration converges when combining the spectral/SQUAREM algorithm, which we discuss in detail in Section \ref{sec:Acceleration-methods}.
+In addition, as shown in Section \ref{sec:Numerical-Experiments}, the iteration always converges and sometimes leads to drastic improvement of convergence speed in the standard settings of Monte Carlo simulations experimented in the previous studies (\citealp{dube2012improving}; \citealp{lee2015computationally}) and the estimations using datasets used by \citet{nevo2001measuring} and Berry et al. \citeyearpar{berry1995automobile,berry1999voluntary}.
+As mapping $\Phi^{\delta,\gamma=1}$ is straightforward to implement once coding the standard BLP contraction mapping, applying the mapping $\Phi^{\delta,\gamma=1}$ is worth considering in the static BLP estimation.

+Please note that the global convergence of iterations using $\Phi^{\delta,\gamma=1}$can be ensured by adding a few lines in the programming code, by using the fact that $\Phi^{\delta,\gamma=0}$, traditional BLP contraction mapping, is a contraction.
+For details, see Appendix \ref{subsec:Global-convergence}.
+Conservative practitioners can consider this process for convergence.